 People are searching for a reason for being.
 The friends I speak to can’t seem to find it in the cycles they feel stuck in.
 Social media has them comparing themselves to people who appear to live freely, roaming wherever and on their own terms.
 There is nothing wrong with that; there is dignity in every job.
 There is no need to vilify one or the other, especially not the 9-5.
 Every life has its ups and downs.
 Besides, there is something to be said for having needs, a routine, a cold hard reason to get up and work on things and keep yourself busy.
 It might not be quite the same thing as a true sense of purpose, though, and that’s the elusive thing more and more people are attempting to find.

 What’s my purpose?
 Where do I derive my deepest sense of joy from?

 At my core I feel happiest when I’m storytelling or outdoors.
-I know I’m lucky to know that; to feel that fierce sense of devotion to what overwhelms my life with meaning.
-I’ve always had an instinctive curiosity for the world around me inspired by the outdoors, and the desire to communicate it.
+I know I’m lucky to know that, to feel that fierce sense of devotion to something that gives my life meaning.
+I never lost my childhood curiosity for the world around me, inspired by the outdoors, and the desire to communicate it.
 Nature fills me with a sense of wonder.
 A younger me dreamt of night skies cluttered with stars; of standing atop mountain peaks that rose above the clouds like snow-streaked castle turrets.
 I read about the weather, the earth, rocks, animals, the ocean.
-Mountaineers, scientists, artists and adventurers were my rockstars.
+Mountaineers, scientists, artists and adventurers were my idols.
 This is all still true.

 Now, as my gasping for O2 becomes greater, the chaos in my head becomes quieter.
 As my focus turns towards taking one more step, stroke, or hold forward over and over, it turns away from the past or future and puts me back in ‘now’.
 The steeper the trail, the more fluid my thoughts.
 The more exposed the ridge, the more perspective I gain.
 That is real joy, and I am grateful to know it.